OCPI Purchase Order Terms and Conditions

-Invoices must reference a valid contract database number, Supplier Project number and Task Order or Purchase Order number as applicable.
+Invoices must reference a valid Purchase Order number.
 Failure to reference applicable numbers may result in delayed payment.

 E-mailed invoices must be in PDF-file format and considered to be the “original” invoice.
 No other electronic format will be accepted.

-Payment: Otsuka shall pay correct invoices within 45 days of receipt unless otherwise agreed upon.
+Payment: Otsuka shall pay electronically correct invoices as per approved payment within 30 days of receipt of invoice by Otsuka unless otherwise agreed by the Supplier and Otsuka.

 1- SERVICES: Supplier agrees to perform for Otsuka Canada Pharmaceutical Inc (“Otsuka”) the services (“Services”) listed in an applicable Purchase Order (“Purchase Order”).
 Supplier agrees to perform all Services in accordance with Otsuka’s written requirements and all applicable laws, regulations, rules, ordinances, guidelines and professional standards, including those pertaining to confidentiality, and the use and disclosure of patient health information.
 Purchase Orders, as applicable, shall contain Statements of Work/Quotes/Proposals (“SOW”) and a Budget in a form acceptable to Otsuka.
 All of which is to be attached to the Purchase Order.
 In the event that the Services will exceed the term or the budget, or if there is a change in scope or scale of Services during the term, a revised SOW needs to be provided by the Vendor to Otsuka.
 Once the revised SOW is mutually agreed upon, a revised Purchase Order will be sent to the Vendor.